EUDAT-Training/B2SAFE-B2STAGE-Training/00-install-iRODS4.md

 ```sh
 /etc/init.d/iptables-persistent restart
 ```
+For Ubuntu 16.04 you can follow [this guide](http://dev-notes.eu/2016/08/persistent-iptables-rules-in-ubuntu-16-04-xenial-xerus/) to change your default iptables configuration.

 Create a user under which you want to work and add the account to the sudoers file.